jaantollander/masters-thesis/content/30_monitoring.md

 Initially, we computed the difference between two counters online in the monitoring clients and stored them in the database.
 Since we used a constant interval, the differences were proportional to the rates explained in Section \ref{computing-rates}, making database queries easy and fast.
 However, we discovered that if we lose a value, we cannot interpolate it, and the information is lost.
-Also, computing the differences in the monitoring clients makes the design more complex.
+Also, computing the differences in the monitoring clients makes the design more complex and error-prone.

 <!-- parsing the entry identifier -->
 We had a problem related to parsing metadata from malformed entry identifiers, which we will discuss in Section \ref{entries-and-issues}.